Belize News, Reporter.bz – REPORTER NEWSPAPER

 Tuesday, Jan.
 28th.
 2020 – VIDEO BELOW –

-A very disturbing video has been obtained by the REPORTER, which shows a school-girl being badly beaten by another woman.
-The child being beaten is in her school uniform and is either on her way to school or coming from school.
+A very disturbing video has been obtained by the REPORTER, which shows a school-girl being badly beaten by a street woman.
+The child is in her school uniform and is either on her way to school or coming from school.

+At the end of the video the child can be heard screening for a police officer.

 ADVERTISEMENT

-Police sources have confirmed to the Reporter that they are looking for the girl seen in this video beating another girl.
+Police sources have confirmed to the Reporter that they are looking for the woman seen in this video beating the girl.
 Those sources say that when found she will be arrested and charged.

 . . . . . . . .